Panzerschrek/U-00DC-Sprache-site/overview.md

 Inheritance in Ü uses zero or one base and zero or many interfaces model.

 Inheritance is enabled only if necessary - if a class has ancestors or is defined as polymorph.
-This allows for most classes not to be polymorph and thus avoid polymorhpism overhead (for virtual table pointers, for example) where it is not necessary.
+This allows for most classes not to be polymorph and thus to avoid polymorhpism overhead (for virtual table pointers, for example) where it is not necessary.

 ### No exceptions